 Previous research has identified poor mental health as a background factor among women filmed for pornography production.
-In an online survey in 2011 among 134 women currently involved in the commercial pornography in the United States, respondents were found to suffer from significantly more mental health problems compared to the matched control group.31 In general, the women filmed for pornography reported 7.2 days of "poor mental health"

-within the past month, compared to 4.8 days for controls, while 33% met criteria for current depression compared to only 13% of controls.
-Likewise, in the study among 854 prostituted persons in 9 countries - which included women with experience in pornography - it was found that women who had experience being filmed for pornography had significantly more severe symptoms of PTSD compared to the rest of the group.32 felt down, that's when I've spent a lot of time on Nordic Finest"
+In an online survey in 2011 among 134 women currently involved in the commercial pornography in the United States, respondents were found to suffer from significantly more mental health problems compared to the matched control group.32 In general, the women filmed for pornography reported 7.2 days of "poor mental health" within the past month, compared to 4.8 days for controls, while 33% met criteria for current depression compared to only 13% of controls.
+Likewise, in the study among 854 prostituted persons in 9 countries - which included women with experience in pornography - it was found that women who had experience being filmed for pornography had significantly more severe symptoms of PTSD compared to the rest of the group.33